George Edward Briggs

-George Edward Briggs FRS (25 June 1893 – 7 February 1985) was Professor of Botany at the University of Cambridge.
+George Edward Briggs FRS (25 June 1893 – 7 February 1985) was professor of botany at the University of Cambridge.

+Early life and education

 He was born in Grimsby, Lincolnshire, the eldest son of Walker Thomas and Susan (née Townend) Briggs.
+He attended Wintringham secondary school.

+Career

 He was elected a Fellow of the Royal Society in 1935.
 He published several significant scientific papers on enzymes.
 Part of his work on enzymes was done with J. B. S. Haldane, and led to the derivation of Victor Henri's enzyme kinetics law and Michaelis–Menten kinetics via the steady state approximation.
 This derivation remains commonly used today because it provides better insight into the system, though it retains the algebraic form of the Michaelis-Menten equations.

 Notable publications of Briggs include Movement of Water in Plants.

+The obituary of Briggs in Biographical Memoirs of the Fellows of the Royal Society, written by Rutherford Robertson (1986), describes his lecturing style: